Thursday, April 30, 2020

 Howard Finkel's announcements were often standard through the years as his introductions were often copied at our house through the years.

-Some of my best memories with Ryan when he was little, was shouting out "THIS NEXT MATCH, etc" and waiting a few seconds for this little fellow to come running out of his room or the living room to "attack" the bad guy with punches and moves that would send me bouncing around, bumping off beds, couches, and everything that I needed to make him have a good time.
+Some of my best memories with Ryan when he was little, were shouting out "THIS NEXT MATCH, etc" and waiting a few seconds for this little fellow to come running out of his room or the living room to "attack" the bad guy with punches and moves that would send me bouncing around, bumping off beds, couches, and everything that I needed to make him have a good time.

 I was not only younger then, but smaller too, so I was able to keep things moving pretty well against my "opponent", who almost always won in the end unless the dastardly bad guy hooked his foot on the couch for "leverage" for a temporary win.